EladBezalel/material2-start/README.md

 ### Step #1:

-Here you will modify the application to use Angular-Material2.
+Here you will install Angular Material in your Angular application.

 * Import `MaterialModule` from `@angular/material` and use it inside the imports
+* Since Angular Material depends on animations, the `BrowserAnimationsModule` needs to be included as well.

 Notice we also use `@angular/flex-layout` module to have a flex layout system